Stop experimenting. GoSilico.

 The experimental effort for DSP development can be challenging.
-There is a variety of chromatographic separation techniques and combinations that can be applied.
+There is a variety of downstream separation techniques and combinations that can be applied.
 However, each of these unit operations depend on many process parameters and material attributes which need to be optimized and validated for robustness.
 With the limited amount of resources available in DSP development, an experimental investigation of all parameter combinations is not feasible.

 Process understanding is not only developed through product-specific experimental studies but is also heavily based on platform knowledge generated from previous molecules and processes.
 Platform knowledge is used to simplify and standardize process development and can even lead to the definition of a platform manufacturing process.
 The vast number of potential combinations of unit operations is thereby reduced to a generic sequence of unit operations.
 The optimization of each unit operation is often limited to e.g. a small number of chromatography adsorbers and buffer candidates that were effective in past development activities.

 Platform knowledge also plays a significant role in late-stage process development: Within a risk-based framework, it can be used to identify non-critical process parameters, allowing resources to be focused on the investigation of critical process parameters (see PC/PV).